awsdocs/amazon-aurora-user-guide/doc_source/USER_LogAccess.md

 ## Publishing Database Logs to Amazon CloudWatch Logs<a name="USER_LogAccess.Procedural.UploadtoCloudWatch"></a>

 In addition to viewing and downloading DB instance logs, you can publish logs to Amazon CloudWatch Logs\.
-CloudWatch Logs lets you perform real\-time analysis of the log data, store the data in highly durable storage,and manage the data with the CloudWatch Logs Agent\.
+With CloudWatch Logs, you can perform real\-time analysis of the log data, store the data in highly durable storage, and manage the data with the CloudWatch Logs Agent\.
 AWS retains log data published to CloudWatch Logs for an indefinite time period unless you specify a retention period\.
 For more information, see [Change Log Data Retention in CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/Working-with-log-groups-and-streams.html#SettingLogRetention)\.

  For engine\-specific information, see the following:
 + [Publishing Amazon Aurora MySQL Logs to Amazon CloudWatch Logs](AuroraMySQL.Integrating.CloudWatch.md)